Storm Drain Marking Program

 Keep leaves and debris out of storm drains

-- Check storm drain grates and the surrounding area frequently to make sure they are free of leaves and debris.
+- Check storm drain grates and the surrounding area frequently to ensure they are free of leaves and debris.

-- Rake leaves away from storm drains and gutters near your house or business and dispose of leaves in your yard waste container or compost bin.
+- Rake leaves away from storm drains and gutters near your house or business.
+Dispose of leaves in your yard waste container or compost bin.

 - Do not rake or blow leaves from your property into the streets.
 Our street sweeper cannot pick up large piles of leaves.
-It also a violation of Sammamish Municipal Code and could result in warning or even a fine.
+It is also a violation of the Sammamish Municipal Code and could result in a warning or even a fine.